2006 Oaxaca rebellion: 25–26 November 2006

-In the following days the APPO removed the last of their barricades from the city and turned over control of the university radio station to the rector, citing lack of security.
+In the following days, the APPO removed the last of their barricades from the city and turned over control of the university radio station to the rector, citing a lack of security.
 APPO leaders have gone into hiding, claiming a repressive crackdown by state authorities against those involved in the movement.
-The police have been accused of arresting teachers out of classrooms, beating detainees and false arrests.
+The police have been accused of arresting teachers out of classrooms, beating detainees, and making false arrests.

 December 2006

-On Monday, December 4, hours after he said at a news conference in Mexico City that he had gone to the capital to negotiate a peaceful solution, Flavio Sosa was arrested by police on charges related to the barricades, vandalism and irregular detentions carried out by some protesters.
+On Monday, 4 December, hours after he said at a news conference in Mexico City that he had gone to the capital to negotiate a peaceful solution, Flavio Sosa was arrested by police on charges related to the barricades, vandalism, and irregular detentions carried out by some protesters.
 Sosa's brother, Horacio, and two other men were also arrested on unspecified charges.
 Flavio Sosa's heavy-set, bearded presence became an emblem of APPO.
 After his arrest, the PRD, through their speaker, Gerardo Fernandez Noroña, revealed that Sosa was a member of the party's National Council and said that this obliged them to assume Sosa's legal defense.

-The following week, the federal police seized armament from Oaxaca's State Police and said that local forces were under investigation based on accusations of murder that the APPO made against them.
+The following week, the federal police seized armament from Oaxaca's State Police and said that local forces were under investigation based on accusations of murder that the APPO had made against them.
 The APPO reported that the federal government offered to not detain any other members of their movement.

 Ulises Ruiz

-At the heart of the continuing conflict were attitudes towards the state's governor, Ulises Ruiz, a member of the Institutional Revolutionary Party which governed Mexico for most of the 20th century.
-Ruiz was a polemical figure whom opponents accused of stealing his 2004 election, suppressing the freedom of the press, destruction of public spaces and historical monuments in the city, and repression of political opponents.
+At the heart of the continuing conflict were attitudes towards the state's governor, Ulises Ruiz, a member of the Institutional Revolutionary Party, which governed Mexico for most of the 20th century.
+Ruiz was a polemical figure whom opponents accused of stealing his 2004 election, suppressing the freedom of the press, destroying public spaces and historical monuments in the city, and repressing political opponents.
 Protestors argued that the constitution gives the central government the power under certain circumstances to remove a sitting governor; the Senate of the Republic, voted on the issue and decided that those "special circumstances" are not to be found in Oaxaca.

-As the conflict in Oaxaca grew more intractable, outside pressure on Ruiz to resign increased, but he refused to do so and in fact was able to serve the remaider of his term as governor.
+As the conflict in Oaxaca grew more intractable, outside pressure on Ruiz to resign increased, but he refused to resign and, in fact, served the remainder of his term as governor.
 The Senate blamed both the governor and the APPO for the violence that originated in the state, while the business group Coparmex in the state of Puebla and the then Secretary of the Interior Carlos Abascal called for his resignation or blamed him for the conflict.
-The APPO made his resignation or removal their one non-negotiable demand before would agree to end the conflict.
+The APPO made his resignation or removal their one non-negotiable demand before they would agree to end the conflict.

-In the end, Governor Ulises Ruiz refused to resign and was able to serve the remainder of his term.
+In the end, Governor Ulises Ruiz refused to resign and served the remainder of his term.